Notable People

 That phrase was not rhetorical decoration for him.
 It was the center of his politics.

-Ferencz had seen what happens when mass killing is answered only by war and then forgotten once the victors go home.
+Ferencz had seen what happens when mass killing is answered by war and then forgotten once the victors go home.
 He wanted rules that would outlast armies.
-He wanted institutions that would exist before the next atrocity, not only tribunals assembled after the graves were found.
+He wanted institutions that would exist before the next atrocity, rather than tribunals assembled after the graves were found.

 That made him more than a historical witness.
 It made him a builder of legal imagination.